 3. Delete application logs and support files

-Another way to get rid of system data on Mac is by clearing application logs and support files.
+Another way to remove system data on Mac is by clearing application logs and support files.
 Application logs are mostly reports that you submit to Apple when a problem occurs, such as Safari quitting unexpectedly.
 Support files contain useful information like your in-app settings.
 So, unlike application logs, you should only delete support files when you no longer use the app.
 Otherwise, you could cause the program to malfunction.

 Here’s how to clean out increasing application logs and support files: